sergey-khl/finalDucks/README.md

-# 🤖 CMPUT 412: Exercise 5 - Machine Learning for Robotics 🤖
+# 🤖 CMPUT 412: final project 🤖

 Going around duckietown and detecting numbers and apriltags until all are detected.